 Know before you go!
 Check out our Waiting Area Webcams.

 Thomas earned a Master of Arts in Organizational Leadership from Lewis University and a Bachelor of Arts in communications from the University of Pittsburgh.
-Thomas is a native Washingtonian and has received various accolades for his creative approaches to arts management and programming.
-Thomas’ was most recently inducted into the DC Hall of Fame for his contributions to Cultural Arts.
+In 2014, Thomas’ was inducted into the DC Hall of Fame for his contributions to Cultural Arts.